openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Cutting_Model.md

 # Cutting Off Parts of a Model  {#openvino_docs_MO_DG_prepare_model_convert_model_Cutting_Model}

-Sometimes, some parts of a model must be removed while the Model Optimizer converts models to the Intermediate Representation.
-This chapter describes methods of cutting off parts of a model using Model Optimizer command-line options.
-Model cutting applies mostly to TensorFlow models, but it is also useful for other frameworks.
-TensorFlow examples are used in this chapter for illustrative purposes.
+Sometimes, it is necessary to remove parts of a model when converting it to OpenVINO IR.
+This chapter describes how to do it, using Model Optimizer command-line options.
+Model cutting applies mostly to TensorFlow models, which is why TensorFlow will be used in this chapter's examples, but it may be also useful for other frameworks.

 ## Purpose of Model Cutting